BryShay/BryShay/README.md

 Hi 👋 My name is Bryon Shayna
 =============================

-Application Consultant | Student | Future AWS Developer
+Senior Application Consultant | Student | Future AWS Developer
 -------------------------------------------------------

-I currently work as an Application Consultant for a CCaaS Company.
+I currently work as an Senior Application Consultant for a CCaaS Company.
 I am actively enrolled in college working towards a degree in Cloud Engineering.
 I participate in the AWS Cloud Academy Learning path and my current focus is AWS developer associate certification this spring.
 I have enjoyed seeing how I can use python boto3 to create cloud instances and perform tasks.
 I love learning and spend any chance i can get trying to find a better way to solve a problem.

 * 🌍  I'm based in Metro Detroit
 * ✉️  You can contact me at [Bryon.M.Shayna@gmail.com](mailto:Bryon.M.Shayna@gmail.com)